 Solo Trek in Wales for a kit shake down and a touch of solitude

-July 03rd saw me dash of for a solo trek in Snowdonia.
+July 03rd saw me dash off for a solo trek in Snowdonia.
 The agenda was to wild camp, have a work out and shake out some kit.

 I took no walking poles as I wanted to feel the thighs work on this trip.
 I wanted to remind my body what the ascents were about with a 30+lbs rucksack.
 I also whipped myself with a birch branch..

-The weather was spectacular and the views all around were magnificent.The level areas were sodden with water pooling and still running off the mountains.
-This post will share some photographs of the two days trek and also review some kit that was bing scrutinised.
+The weather was spectacular, and the views all around were magnificent.The level areas were sodden, with water pooling and still running off the mountains.
+This post will share some photographs of the two-day trek and also review some kit that was being scrutinised.

 Route